 Methadose abuse is treatable.
 By seeking treatment for methadone addiction, you or a loved one can find alternative treatment options for opioid addiction and develop skills for a successful future in recovery.

-Methadone is an opioid prescription used in medication-assisted treatment programs (MAT) to treat opioid abuse and addiction.
+Methadone is a long-acting, synthetic opioid medication used in medication-assisted treatment programs (MAT) to treat heroin addiction and prescription opiate addiction.